 The day begins with the morning chores, where the kids are in groups with a helper and participate in all of the daily workings of the running of a horse farm.
 After that there is snack time, then active games like cops and robbers (a camp tradition and favorite) or capture the flag.
 Then it is lunch time, followed by horse time.
 Each day all campers groom, tack up, and have a riding lesson.
 While one group has their ride time the other groups are taken to the activity area, where they can swing on the rope swing, rock climb, or play basketball.
 When all the groups have finished their lessons we end the day at the swimming pool.
 On Friday of each week there is a camp show promptly at 2:30, where the children ride for their parents showing off their new skills.

-The 2017 summer camp season begins the day after Memorial Day, Tuesday May 30th, and runs weekly through Friday August 11th.
+The 2019 summer camp season begins the day after Memorial Day, Tuesday May 28th, and runs weekly through Friday August 16th.
 The camp hours are 9:00- 4:00, with before and after care offered at a slight extra fee.
-We accept children ages 5 on up.
+We welcome children ages 5 on up.

 FAQ about camp:

 Who runs the camp?